v3ss0n/robolution/README.md

 ![png](output_19_1.png)

 ## Now , we are talking.
-Now you know how to aim human chest by looking their face.
-Download and execute it private you are ready to join our ROBOLUTION .
-Keep your signals at fullbar for next Chapters!
+You know how to aim human chest by looking their face.
+Download and execute it private!
+Now you are ready to join our [ROBOLUTION](http://ROBOLUTION.co) .
+Enlist [HERE](https://github.com/v3ss0n/robolution) and Keep your signals at fullbar for next Chapters!

 ![Poor-Atlas](./ROBOLUTION.jpg)